Reindex data

 }

-To update data directly in the current index without creating a new one, use the update_by_query operation.
+To update data directly in the current index without creating a new one, the update_by_query operation is used.

-POSTmethod - it can only work with one index at a time
+POSTmethod - can work with only one index at a time

 POST <index_name>/_update_by_query